SNAP changes coming Sept. 1

 Now, starting on Sept.
 1, able-bodied childless workers who are 50 years old will also need to meet those work requirements to receive SNAP benefits.

 Starting on Oct.
-1, the age requirements will be expanded up to 52.
-Then next year, on Oct.
+1, the age requirements will be expanded to 52.
+The next year, on Oct.
 1, 2024, the age requirement will expand again to 54.

 However, there are three new exemptions to those ABAWD work requirements, a USDA spokesperson told Nexstar.
 Homeless people, veterans, or youth ages 18 to 24 who aged out of foster care are all exempt from these requirements.